RattleyCooper/Curl/README.md

     ->header('Host', 'github.com')
     ->header('Content-Type', 'application/x-www-form-urlencoded')
     ->cookieJar('/home/user/gitCookie') // Set a file to use as cookie jar.
-    ->suppressOutput() // Sets the RETURNTRANSFER option to true so that output is fetched as string instead of displayed.
+    ->suppressOutput() // Sets the RETURNTRANSFER option to true so that output is fetched as string instead of displayed automatically.
     ->suppressRender() // Display in browser as HTML text instead of rendering the HTML.
 Great for debugging!
 ;